teemukostamo/warehouse-legacy-api/README.md

 ## Testing & Linting

-Jest test library is used for testing the server, and Cypress is used for E2E tests.
+Jest test library is used for testing the server with `apollo-server-testing`, and Cypress is used for E2E tests.
 The application is configured to use most of the AirBnB ESlint plugin rules.
 The server and client have their own `.eslintrc` configurations, in `/` and `/client/` folders respectively.

 - Run `npm run test` in the root directory to perform server tests
 - To run Cypress E2E tests, make sure the client and server are running, then run `npm run cypress:open` in a third terminal window.
 - Run `npm run lint` in the root directory to lint the server files.
 - `cd client` and run `npm run lint` to lint the client files.
+- Run `npm run precommit` to run server tests, linting and compiling files to JavaScript

 ## Deploying to Heroku